Table of Content:

 In this TED Talk, Jason Shen explains how nowadays, only a few of the employees are working directly in the fields they studied.

 He also shares some ideas on what employers and candidates could do to change the way the recruitment market is working.
-How to identify and cultivate talents and how candidates can learn to tell their stories in powerful and compelling ways.
+How to identify and cultivate talent, and how candidates can learn to tell their stories in powerful and compelling ways.

 We should see the people for what they are truly capable of and to let them have the opportunity to realise their full potential.